dmitryro/celery-docker-redis-mysql/gui/README.md

-# GUI compoment of the app - a helper GUI to be used with API
+# GUI compoment - a helper GUI to be used with API.

 Implemented using Flask and Vue2
-To use run
+To use, run
 ```
 docker-compose up -d --build
 ```